-2.10 Realised / Unrealised gain / (loss) on financial assets at fair value through profit or loss
+2.9 Realised / Unrealised gain / (loss) on financial assets at fair value through profit or loss settlement price.
+Net realised gain / (loss) from financial assets at FVTPL is calculated using the average cost method.

-The realised gain from financial assets at fair value through profit or loss (FVTPL) represents the difference between the carrying amount of a financial asset at the beginning of the reporting period, or the transaction price if it was purchased in the current reporting period, and its sale or settlement price.
-Net realised gain from financial assets at FVTPL is calculated using the average cost method.
+The realised gain / (loss) from financial assets at fair value through profit or loss (FVTPL) represents the difference between the carrying amount of a financial asset at the beginning of the reporting period, or the transaction price if it was purchased in the current reporting period, and its sale or

-The unrealised gain represents the difference between the carrying amount of a financial instrument at the beginning of the period, or the transaction price if it was purchased in the current reporting period, and its carrying amount at the end of the period.
+The unrealised gain / (loss) represents the difference between the carrying amount of a financial instrument at the beginning of the period, or the transaction price if it was purchased in the current reporting period, and its carrying amount at the end of the period.

-2.11 Transaction cost
+2.10 Transaction cost